Providing Better Smiles to Calgary & nearby areas of Alberta

 The treatment for TMD/TMJ may involve conservative measures such as reducing stress through physical therapy, avoiding those activities that trigger pain and discomfort such as gum chewing or wide yawning, and anti-inflammatory medications.
 More aggressive measures such as orthodontics and surgery are also available to the neuromuscular dentist.

-If you live in Calgary, Alberta and would like to learn more about the temporomandibular joint and the part it may play in the pain you are experiencing, please contact Dr. Steven Cload at Southcentre Dental Clinic today.
+If you live in Calgary, Alberta and would like to learn more about the temporomandibular joint and the part it may play in the pain you are experiencing, please contact Dr. Jennifer Silver at Southcentre Dental Clinic today.